 Where Are Newts From?

-Newts can be found all over the globe, including North America, Asia, Europe, and even North Africa.
-Depending on the Newt variety, they can be found on land or in water.
-So, it can be a bit difficult to know where to look if you are trying to find a wild Newt.
+Newts can be found all over the globe, including North America, Asia, and parts of Europe.
+Depending on the newt variety, they can be found on land or in water.
+So, it can be a bit difficult to know where to look if you are trying to find a wild newt.

-For example, the Alligator Newt can be found in swamps, grasslands, forest, and croplands of the southern Japanese islands.
-In contrast, the Eastern Red Spotted Newt is found exclusively in ponds, lakes, and marshes in North America.
+For example, the crocodile newt can be found in swamps, grasslands, forest, and croplands from India to the southern part of China.
+In contrast, the eastern red spotted newt is found exclusively in ponds, lakes, and marshes in North America.